 Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).

-X The devices are not splashproof.
-For this reason do not install them in a damp environ- ment such as bathrooms or shower rooms. ৰীশ্ৰ Use only the power adapter indicated on the device.
-Use only the cable supplied for LAN connection and connect it to the intended ports only.
-1 Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services. • Using your telephone may affect nearby medical equipment.
+The devices are not splashproof.
+For this reason do not install them in a damp environment such as bathrooms or shower rooms.

+Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services.

+Using your telephone may affect nearby medical equipment.
 Be aware of the technical conditions in your particular environment, e.g. doctor's surgery.
 If you use a medical device (e.g. a pacemaker), please contact the device manufacturer.
-They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Specifications" \rightarrow p.
-137).
+They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset pro product see "Specifications").